Farm Household Allowance

 Read more about payments while outside Australia.

-You can only get Farm Household Allowance for 3 years.
 You don’t have to use these 3 years all at once.

 Once you use your 3 years, your payment stops.
 You may be able to get an extra activity supplement in your third year.